semaphoreci/docs/sem-reference_5b6968642c7d3a03f89d6bff.md

 * *get*: The `get` command is used for getting the list of an existing type of resource.
 * *help*: The `help` command is used for getting help about `sem` or an existing `sem` command.
 * *init*: The `init` command is used for adding an existing GitHub repository to Semaphore 2.0 for the first time.
-* *version*: The `version` command is used for getting the used version of the `sem` command.
+* *version*: The `version` command is used for getting the version of the `sem` utility.

 ## Resource types

 Semaphore 2.0 has two types of resources that can be handled by `sem`.
-The list includes `secrets` buckets and Semaphore 2.0 projects.
+The small list includes `secrets` buckets and Semaphore 2.0 projects.

 ## Working with organizations